opendatasoft/ods-faq/source/faq.rst

     .. image:: faq__facet-chart--en.png
         :alt: Build charts with facets

-.. container:: question
+.. rst-class:: content-visible

     15. **I have an OpenDataSoft free trial account, how can I get a premium account?**

-.. container:: response
+.. rst-class:: content-hidden

     Please send a message to <contact@opendatasoft.com>.

     We will be happy to discuss your needs and to propose you one of our plans.

-.. container:: question
+.. rst-class:: content-visible

     16. **How can I display points on a map?**

-.. container:: response
+.. rst-class:: content-hidden

     For a geo data visualization to be available, your dataset needs to contain a **Geo Point 2D** field with content in the ``latitude,longitude`` format.
 For instance: ``48.2567,3.7689``.

-.. container:: question
+.. rst-class:: content-visible

     17. **In the table view, I have not been able to sort the results using a specific field?
 What went wrong?**

-.. container:: response
+.. rst-class:: content-hidden

     By default, only the numerical fields are sortable.
 That is, fields having one of the following types: